 - CREDIT HOURS & GPA.
-Credit toward the degree must total at least 126 semester hours, with a cumulative and component grade point averages (GPA) no less than 2.00 on a 4-point scale.
-Each of the following grade point averages (GPA) must meet or exceed 2.00: cumulative Conception GPA, cumulative GPA for all college work attempted, and component GPA for philosophy courses taken at Conception. - MAJOR AREA OF STUDY.
+Credit toward the degree must total at least 126 semester hours, with a cumulative and component gradepoint average (GPA) of no less than 2.00 on a 4-point scale.
+Each of the following GPAs must meet or exceed 2.00: cumulative Conception Seminary College GPA, cumulative GPA for all college work attempted, and component GPA for philosophy courses taken at Conception. - MAJOR AREA OF STUDY.
 Under the liberal arts and science curriculum, each student must complete a major in Philosophy in the prescribed sequence.
 Required courses completed for the 30-semester-hour major correspond with the areas of philosophy indicated in United States Conference of Catholic Bishops' Program of Priestly Formation, Fifth Edition. - SENIOR REQUIREMENTS.
 Graduating seniors are required to complete the Portfolio Assessment Project and the Institutional Assessment examination. - RESIDENCE.
-The candidate for the degree must have been enrolled as a full-time student for the final year of study. - COURSE REQUIREMENTS.
+The candidate for the degree must have been enrolled as a full-time student for the final year of study.
+A minimum of 32 credits must be earned at Conception Seminary College itself and not taken as transfer credit. - COURSE REQUIREMENTS.
 The overall requirement of 126 semester hours must include those particular courses and determined amounts of credit that the faculty judges essential to the student's general knowledge and educational development.
 Specific requirements for each department or division follow.